sergioSHKLR/librus/iframe.md

 # 🌐 Aside Panel

 Links from the main column (left) open up here.
-Those can be:
+These can be:

 - 📰 articles
 - 📔 word definitions
 - 🗺️ maps
 - 📽️ videos

-and many others.
+among many others, it is up to you.